 Claims and disputes arise frequently in the context of construction projects.
-For over 25 years the Ritchie, Rock, McBride & Atwood attorneys have been involved in representing both clients and contractors in construction-related claims and disputes.
+For over 25 years the Ritchie, Rock, McBride & Atwood attorneys have been involved in representing both clients and contractors in construction-related claims and construction defect disputes.

 The process of construction, renovation and remodel projects of residential and commercial properties is a complex process involving a lot of moving parts.
 Prime Contractors, Sub-Contractors, Material Suppliers and Financiers are frequently all involved in the process.
 Contractual relationships among all the players are an important component to assuring a successful project.

 Unfortunately, many players in the construction industry either use no written agreements or thin agreements that do not cover all the contingencies very well.

 Implied Warranty of Construction in a Workmanlike Manner

 As a general rule when a person hires a contractor to perform a construction project a warranty of construction arises by operation of law regardless of whether or not there is a written warranty.
 People that hold themselves out as construction contractors are required to perform their work in a “workmanlike manner”.
 This is basically a reasonableness standard for construction to be performed in a reasonable manner with the ordinary skill of others engaged in the particular construction trade, and in a manner consistent with industry standards of practice.